roian6/StarterPack/README.md

 # StarterPack
-Android App Starter Pack for EDCAN, for Sunrin.
+Android Starter Pack for EDCAN, for Sunrin.

 ## RoadMap